 Encumbrances: Appropriations in governmental funds are encumbered upon issuance of purchase order for goods and services.
 Even though appropriations lapse at the end of the fiscal year, unfilled purchase orders of the current year are carried forward and the next year's appropriations are likewise encumbered.
-The Special Revenue-Federal Economic Stimulus fund has a zero fund balance.
-This type of reimbursement grant has not been recognized in the financial statements yet to reflect the encumbrance amount in the fund balance category.

-The following is a schedule of encumbrances at June 30, 2016:
+The following is a schedule of encumbrances at June 30, 2017: